Travel guide

 Full week 5 GB 8-10 GB

-If you're going to make a lot of video calls or upload daily stories, go for the higher figure.
-A tip: download an offline map of Krakow on Google Maps before you leave, so you save data even when walking through the old town and reserve your gigabytes for what really needs them.
+If you're going to make a lot of video calls or upload stories daily, aim for the higher figure.
+A tip: download the offline map of Krakow on Google Maps before you leave, so you save data even when walking through the old town and reserve your gigabytes for what really needs them.

 Here's the typical doubt.
-There isn't an eSIM "just for Krakow" as such: technically, you buy an eSIM for Poland that works across the entire country's network, and that's an advantage.
-If your plan is just for the city, you'll have more than enough; if you decide to add a trip to Zakopane, Warsaw, or the mountains, the same eSIM covers you without buying anything new.
+There's no such thing as a "Krakow only" eSIM: technically, you buy a Poland eSIM that works across the entire country's network, and that's an advantage.
+If your plan is just the city, it's enough; if you decide to add a trip to Zakopane, Warsaw, or the mountains, the same eSIM covers you without buying anything new.

-How to activate your eSIM step by step
+How to activate the eSIM step by step

-Activating your Krakow eSIM is very simple and doesn't require technical knowledge.
-The complete process can be done in four steps and takes barely 1 minute from home:
+Activating the Krakow eSIM is very simple and does not require technical knowledge.
+The entire process fits into four steps and takes barely 1 minute from home:

-1. Purchase the Poland plan with the GB and days you need and receive the QR code instantly via email.
+1. Buy the Poland plan with the GB and days you need and receive the QR code instantly by email.

 2. Scan the QR code from your phone's mobile data settings to install the eSIM profile.

-3. Select the eSIM as your data line and activate data roaming for that profile.
+3. Select the eSIM as the data line and activate data roaming on that profile.

-4. Land in Krakow, turn off airplane mode, and you'll be connected to the local network.
+4. Land in Krakow, turn off airplane mode, and you're already browsing with the local network.

-Before purchasing, check that your phone is eSIM compatible (most recent models are).
-If you've never used one, it will be helpful to first understand what an eSIM is and how it coexists with your usual SIM card.
-With PuraSim, you have 24/7 support in Spanish in case any questions arise during your trip.
+Before purchasing, check that your mobile is compatible with eSIM (almost all recent models are).
+If you've never used one, it will be helpful to first understand what a virtual eSIM is and how it coexists with your usual card.
+With PuraSIM, you have 24/7 support in all languages via email and WhatsApp in case any questions arise during your trip, and over 200 destinations in the catalog if your route extends beyond Poland.

 Frequently asked questions

-Yes, as long as you have installed it before flying.
-When you turn off airplane mode, your phone will connect to the local Polish network in seconds, and you will have data right in the John Paul II Airport terminal, ready to buy a train ticket or order a taxi to the center.
+Yes, provided you have installed it before flying.
+When you turn off airplane mode, your phone connects to the local Polish network in seconds and you will have data right in the John Paul II airport terminal, ready to buy a train ticket or order a taxi to the city center.

 How many GB do I need for a weekend in Krakow?

 For two or three days with normal use (maps, messaging, photos, and some social media), 3 GB is more than enough.
-If you make a lot of video calls or upload videos daily, estimate 5 GB.
-Downloading an offline map before you leave helps extend your data.
+If you make a lot of video calls or upload video daily, estimate 5 GB.
+Downloading the offline map before you leave helps extend your data.

 Is there an eSIM just for the city of Krakow?

-Not as such: you buy an eSIM for Poland that works throughout the country, including Krakow.
-This is an advantage because if you decide to visit Warsaw, Zakopane, or Wieliczka, the same eSIM covers you without having to buy another plan or change cards.
+Not as such: you buy a Poland eSIM that works throughout the country, including Krakow.
+This is an advantage, because if you decide to visit Warsaw, Zakopane, or Wieliczka, the same eSIM covers you without having to buy another plan or change cards.

 Yes.
-The eSIM is installed as a data profile, and your Spanish SIM card remains active, so WhatsApp, Telegram, and data calls will continue to use your usual number.
-You only change the line that consumes data, not your identity in messaging apps.
+The eSIM is installed as a data profile and your Spanish card remains active, so WhatsApp, Telegram, and data calls keep your usual number.
+You only change the line that uses the data, not your identity in messaging apps.

 Do I have coverage in the salt mines or Auschwitz?

-You will have good signal on the journeys to and at the entrances of Wieliczka and the Auschwitz-Birkenau memorial.
-Inside the mine, underground, the connection is naturally lost, as in any subterranean area.
-Download important information before going down so you don't depend on the network there.
+You have good signal on the routes and access points to Wieliczka and the Auschwitz-Birkenau memorial.
+Inside the mine, underground, the connection is naturally lost, as in any underground location.
+Download important information before going down to avoid depending on the network there.

 Conclusion

-With an eSIM, you arrive in Krakow with internet from the terminal, navigate with Google Maps between Rynek and Kazimierz, and make reservations on the go without bill shocks.
-For a city break, 3 to 5 GB from a Poland eSIM is more than enough, and if you extend your route, the same card will cover you.
-Install your Poland eSIM before flying and don't worry about connectivity throughout your trip.
+With an eSIM, you arrive in Krakow with internet from the terminal, navigate with Google Maps between Rynek and Kazimierz, and make reservations on the fly without bill surprises.
+For a city break, 3 to 5 GB from a Poland eSIM is more than enough, and if you extend your route, the same card will follow you.
+Install the Poland eSIM before flying and don't worry about connectivity throughout your trip.

 Marc González Sáez